 This is always a tricky question – some say you should start really low as you can always go higher!
 However vendors can be offended if you make an offer too low.
 If it is a sellers’ market, making an offer too low could result in the vendor selling to another buyer.

-If you are dealing with a Real Estate Agent, they will very likely tell you if the offer is too low.
-Real Estate Agents may refuse to present an offer if they feel it is too low.
+If you are dealing with a Real Estate Agent, they will very likely give you feedback if they think the offer is too low.

 Do some research – check out recent house sales in the area with comparable properties.